 Option Description

-Integrated NIC Integrated NIC controls the onboard LAN controller.
-It allows pre-OS and early operating system networking features to use any enabled NICs when UEFI networking protocols are installed and available.
+use any enabled NICs when UEFI networking protocols are installed and available.

 The options are:

+Disabled Enabled

-Disabled Enabled Enabled with PXE - This option is enabled by default.
+Enabled with PXE - This option is enabled by default.

 Wireless Device Enable Allows you to enable or disable the internal wireless devices.

 The options are:

-• WLAN

-Bluetooth
+WLAN Bluetooth

 Both the options are enabled by default.

 Enable UEFI Network Stack Allows you to control the onboard LAN controller.
 It allows pre-OS and early operating system networking features to use any enabled NICs when UEFI networking protocols are installed and available.

 Enable UEFI Network Stack - This option is enabled by default.